George Feilding, 1st Earl of Desmond: Peerage

-In 1622, when George Feilding was around 8 years old, James I created him Baron Fielding, of Lecaghe in the County of Tipperary, and Viscount Callan, of Callan in the County of Kilkenny.
-At the same time, George was given the right to the title Earl of Desmond as and when the previous holder of that title, Richard Preston, died without a male heir.
-Preston had also been a favourite and probably a lover of James I; he had a daughter who, the plan was, George Feilding would marry, but this did not happen.
-In 1628 Preston died and George inherited the title.
+In 1622, when George was eight years old, his father, Viscount Feilding, was created Earl of Denbigh in the Peerage of England by James I. In the same year, George was awarded a series of titles in the Peerage of Ireland: he was made Baron Fielding, of Lecaghe in the County of Tipperary, and Viscount Callan, of Callan in the County of Kilkenny.
+George was also given the right to the title Earl of Desmond on reversion, as and when the then-current holder of that title, Richard Preston, who had no sons, died without a male heir: the expectation was that George would marry Preston's daughter Elizabeth.